JeovaniMartinez/Android-Utils/docs/configuration/getting-started.md

 :::tip
-Depending on your needs, you can use any other version of the [library releases,](https://github.com/JeovaniMartinez/Android-Utils/releases) the short commit hash, 'master-SNAPSHOT' or 'documentation-SNAPSHOT'.
+Depending on your needs, you can use any other version of the [library releases,](https://github.com/JeovaniMartinez/Android-Utils/releases) the short commit hash, 'master-SNAPSHOT' or 'develop-SNAPSHOT'.
 :::

 ---